 By Andrey Yu

-I had stopped into my LGS to pick up my latest internet auction purchase, when I saw the Mare’s leg displayed on the wall behind the counter.
+I had stopped into my LGS to pick up my latest internet-auction purchase, when I saw the Mare’s Leg handgun displayed on the wall behind the counter.
 Having seen Woody Harrelson wield one in the film “Zombieland,”

 It would not, at first glance, appear capable of being employed accurately.
 Indeed, when I decided to write this review, I figured I could counter that notion given the ease with which an eight-inch steel plate could be repeatedly pinged at 100 yards but we’ll get to that humbling reality in a later paragraph.

-I asked to see the Mare’s Leg not really expecting much of it but working the action and looking down the sights gave me the impression that this chopped lever action .22 from Henry might have some serious entertainment value.
+I asked to see the Mare’s Leg not really expecting much of it but working the action and looking down the sights gave me the impression that this cut-down lever-action .22 Henry rifle might have some serious entertainment value.
 Needless to say, I walked out of the store with two firearms rather than just the one I was expecting.

 The action is smooth, and the trigger is both crisp and light.
-The American Walnut furniture shines under its polish, and all blued surfaces from the receiver to the barrel to the tube magazine are blemish free.
+The handcrafted American walnut stock shines under its polish, and all blued surfaces from the receiver to the barrel to the tubular magazine are blemish free.
 (There is also a version with a brass receiver chambered in 45 Colt, 357 Magnum, 44 Magnum.)

 It really is a very nice piece of hardware in both visual and tactile aspects.
 But no toy can really be enjoyed as a safe queen so off to the range it goes!